panmar/tetris3d/README.md

 Running
 ------------
-I have compiled executable linking statically with glfw and libcpp on Ubuntu 18.04 64bit.
+I have compiled executable and linked statically with glfw and libstdc++ on Ubuntu 18.04 64bit.
 To lunch game simply:

 * run `./tetris3d`
 * make sure `data/` folder is in your working directory